-Rigel in Orion is blue-white | EarthSky.org
+Blue-white Rigel is Orion's brightest star

 In other words, the Rigel system has four known stars!

-Rigel in history and mythology.
 Historically, the brightest star in a constellation receives the designation Alpha, the second-brightest is Beta, and so on.
-This system isn’t used for Orion’s star, however.
+This system isn’t used for Orion’s stars, however.
 Instead, the red star Betelgeuse is Alpha Orionis, and Rigel is Beta.
-But Rigel is the brighter star.
+But Rigel is the brightest star in Orion.

 This deviation from standard stellar designations might be because Betelgeuse is a variable star and has been known to at least approach Rigel in brilliance.
-Rigel received the designation Beta Orionis from the German astronomer Johann Bayer in the early 1600s, who sought to systematize the naming conventions.
+The German astronomer Johann Bayer applied the designation Beta Orionis to Rigel in the early 1600s.
+He sought to systematize stellar naming conventions.
 It’s possible Betelgeuse actually was brighter around this time.
 Nowadays, Rigel outshines Betelgeuse.

 The mythology related to Rigel is sparse and unclear.
 Perhaps the most interesting connection is in Norse mythology, which sometimes identified Orion with Orwandil (also Orvandil, Aurvandil, Earendel and others).
 According to some, Orwandil was traveling with his companion, the god Thor, when his big toe froze in an unfortunate river-crossing incident.
 Thor broke off the frozen digit and threw it into the sky, where it became the star we see as Rigel.
 In some variations, Orwandil’s other big toe became faint Alcor in Ursa Major.